-The general attitude of St Francis, like that of his Master, embodied a kind of terrible common-sense.
-The famous remark of the Caterpillar in 'Alice in Wonderland'-'Why not?' impresses us as his general motto.
+The general attitude of St. Francis, like that of his Master, embodied a kind of terrible common sense.
+The famous remark of the Caterpillar in "Alice in Wonderland"-"Why not?" impresses us as his general motto.
 He could not see why he should not be on good terms with all things.
-The pomp of war and ambition, the great empire of the Middle Ages and all its fellows begin to look tawdry and top-heavy, under the rationality of that innocent stare.
+The pomp of war and ambition, the great empire of the Middle Ages, and all its fellows begin to look tawdry and top-heavy, under the rationality of that innocent stare.
 His questions were blasting and devastating, like the questions of a child.
 He would not have been afraid even of the nightmares of cosmogony, for he had no fear in him.
 To him the world was small, not because he had any views as to its size, but for the reason that gossiping ladies find it small, because so many relatives were to be found in it.
-If you had taken him to the loneliest star that the madness of an astronomer can conceive, he would have only beheld in it the features of a new friend.
+If you had taken him to the loneliest star that the madness of a new friend.